How Much Does Wisdom Tooth Removal Cost?

 With a root canal, the dentist makes a small hole in the tooth enamel to reach the inner pulp chamber.
 He uses a special tool to extract all of the infected pulp, which is replaced by a gum-like dental substance.
 The hole is then resealed.

 Root canals aren’t nearly as painful as their reputation often suggests.
-Plus, they stop the spread of disease from the infected tooth to its neighbors and let you retain your original smile.
+Plus, they stop the spread of disease from the infected tooth to its neighbours and let you retain your original smile.

 Coronectomy